anpin/f5-vite-template/README.md

 # PerfectFifth Minimal App

 This is a small Fable app project with PerfectFifth p5.js to F# bindings and vite devserver.
-For now it references `PerfectFifth` fork as submodule and to facilitate upstream development.
+For now it references `PerfectFifth` fork as submodule to facilitate upstream development.

 ## Run it in a few steps